eduardodfmex/Mexican-sign-language/README.md

 # Mexican-sign-language
-detecting the mexican sign language alphabet with computer vision
+Detecting the mexican sign language alphabet with computer vision